 Teach English in South America

 Apply to work as an teacher in South America!
-This continent is unlike anywhere else in the world, and teaching in this continent will allow you to experience a unique culture, fascinating history, friendly natives and also a lot of exciting places to visit.
+This continent is unlike anywhere else in the world, and teaching here will allow you to experience unique cultures, meet friendly locals and visit exciting places.
 There is a big demand for English teachers in South America so what are waiting for, apply today.